apichlkostner/CarND-MPC-Project/README.md

 The complete delay is calculated online and the mean value calculated as an exponential average is used as delta_t.

 To handle the delay the MPC calculates the first timestep with fixed actuator controls from the last timestep.
+This is done in `MPC.cpp` in line 176 and 182.

 ### Error function